almahaalhizam/Udacity-CloudDevOps-Capstone/README.md

 # Udacity-CloudDevOps-Capstone

-In this project I will applied the skills and knowledge that were developed throughout the Udacity Cloud DevOps Nanodegree program.
+In this project I applied the skills and knowledge that were developed throughout the Udacity Cloud DevOps Nanodegree program.
 These include:
   - Working in AWS.
   - Using Jenkins to implement Continuous Integration and Continuous Deployment.
   - Building pipelines.